4maan4hmed/Chua-s-Circuit/README.md

 ### Simulation

 We began with simulations to understand the behavior of Chua's circuit.
-Using simulation software, we fine-tuned component values and parameters to achieve the desired chaotic patterns.
+Using simulations, we fine-tuned the component values and parameters to achieve the desired chaotic patterns.

 ### Hardware